Live-ball era: Impact of 1920 rule changes

 The impact of the rule changes was felt almost immediately.
 In 1920, the game changed from typically low-scoring to high-scoring games, with a newfound reliance on the home run.
 That year, Babe Ruth set a record for slugging percentage and hit 54 home runs (smashing his old record of 29).
-Aiding in Ruth's success was the fact that he held the bat lower and swung with an uppercut, essentially trying to hit home runs.
+Aiding in Ruth's success was that he held the bat lower and swung with an uppercut, essentially trying to hit home runs.
 His 54 home runs in 1920 were a total greater than 14 of the other 15 teams at the time, and it nearly tripled fellow slugger George Sisler's second-highest total of 19 that season.
 Seeing his success (and his popularity that followed), young players who debuted in the 1920s, including Lou Gehrig and Mel Ott, followed Ruth's example.
 The home run has been a significant part of baseball since.
 Ruth broke his own record in 1921, hitting 59 home runs; six years later, he passed his own mark once again by hitting 60 home runs, a single-season record that stood for 34 years.

 While the rule changes instituted in 1920 were a major factor in the increased scoring and number of home runs seen in Major League Baseball, established sluggers who had been successful prior to 1920 (including Sisler, Ty Cobb and Tris Speaker) were able to maintain their previous successful hitting styles into the 1920s.
 Such success is attributed to Sisler (and others) choking up on the bat, resulting in fewer strikeouts and more doubles.
 In 1920, George Sisler also set his long-standing record of 257 hits in a single season, which would not be eclipsed until 84 years later in 2004 when the Seattle Mariners' Ichiro Suzuki hit 262.

 The live-ball era also had a lasting impact on pitchers.
 Between 1910 and 1920, the last decade of the dead-ball era, eight pitchers had 30-win seasons.
 Since the beginning of the 1921 season, the first full season of the live-ball era, only three pitchers have had 30-win seasons: Lefty Grove in 1931; Dizzy Dean in 1934; and Denny McLain in 1968.